 Head Start is a free, quality preschool program for three and four-year-old children.
 This program helps children get ready for kindergarten by teaching them pre-reading and writing skills as well as how to get along with other children.
 Classrooms are run by highly trained and credentialed teachers and each day includes healthy meals and snacks.
 Families must meet income criteria in order to be eligible, although all families are encouraged to apply.
 Centers are located throughout the Downriver community with full-day, part-day and home-based sessions.

-The agency has nine locations serving 21 Downriver communities:
+The agency has ten locations serving 21 Downriver communities:

 Flat Rock, 734-789-8456